B2B e-invoicing: how University Hospital Basel is integrating its providers

 Which providers are easier to integrate, and for which is it more difficult?

-That depends mainly on the type of e-invoicing – whether it’s e-bills or e-bill light, for example – and whether or not the provider supplies complete records with the required information, such as order numbers, delivery note numbers, VAT rates, etc.
+This depends mainly on whether suppliers complete records with the necessary information, such as order number, delivery note number, VAT rates etc.

-What tips can you give to other companies who would also like to integrate their providers with e-billing?
+What tips can you give to other companies who would also like to integrate their providers with B2B e-invoicing?

-What are the most important benefits of receiving e-bills for University Hospital Basel?
+What are the most important benefits of receiving e-invoices for University Hospital Basel?

 We use fewer materials, because we save on letter paper and envelopes.
 We also reduce the need for internal and external transport links, scanning and validation.
 We benefit from more optimized processes, as we can log invoices directly into our ERP system without any media disruptions.
 Turnaround time is significantly improved, as previous work stages such as internal transport of invoices or opening, scanning and validating paper or e-mail invoices are no longer necessary.
 Also affected is provider satisfaction.
 Thanks to quicker processing times, providers receive their money faster, and invoices can no longer go missing.

-How easy or difficult is it to integrate e-bills into the ERP system?
+How easy or difficult is it to integrate e-invoices into the ERP system?

-Today’s market-established ERP solutions generally have an interface for e-billing as standard.
+Today’s market-established ERP solutions generally have an interface for B2B e-invoicing as standard.
 However, parameters must be set individually in each case.
 As a result, integration isn’t usually an issue system-side.
 An important requirement, however, is that the company must have a functioning billing workflow that can be digitized.

-What were the biggest challenges in introducing e-bills in relation to internal processes?
+What were the biggest challenges in introducing e-invoices in relation to internal processes?

 To ensure that we could benefit from automation to the greatest extent possible, we increased the number of order-related invoices ahead of time.

-Which departments were involved in the introduction of receiving e-bills?
+Which departments were involved in the introduction of receiving e-invoices?

 Our Procurement, Accounts and IT departments, as well as PostFinance, were all involved and cooperated constructively with clearly defined responsibilities.

-Read our whitepaper to find out about the benefits that digital invoicing provides for your business.
+Read our whitepaper to find out about the benefits that digital invoice receipt provides for your business.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings